Inductive Reasoning for Coinductive Types: Introduction

 As an example of a complication of Tau, consider taking the infinite sum of a stream of reals in which Tau nodes can appear.
 Lacking a general induction principle for streams, we resort to a coinductive relation between streams and their sums (where $\eR$ denotes the nonnegative reals extended with $+\infty$):

 and attempt to prove that the relation is functional:

 But $\mathsf{sum\_functional}$ is unprovable because it isn't true.
 The problem is that coinductive relations are interpreted as the \textit{greatest} relations closed under their rules, and so tend to relate more pairs of elements than intended.
-E.g., the stream $\Omega \triangleq \mathsf{Tau}\,\: \Omega$ is related by $\mathsf{sum}$ to every $r : \R$.
-We could constrain to streams containing no infinite sequences of Taus, but then we take on the burden of proving this side condition for all of our stream constructions.
+E.g., the stream $\Omega \triangleq \mathsf{Tau}\,\: \Omega$ is related by $\mathsf{sum}$ to every $r : \R$, so sum is clearly not a functional (i.e., deterministic) relation because, e.g., $\mathsf{sum} \: \Omega \: 0$ and $\mathsf{sum} \: \Omega \: 1$, but $0 \neq 1$).
+We could constrain the lemma to apply only to streams containing no infinite sequences of Taus, but then we take on the burden of proving this side condition for all of our stream constructions.
 Defining the $\mathsf{sum}$ relation via $\mathsf{paco}$ does not help because it suffers from the same fundamental problem, being defined as the \textit{greatest} fixed point of a monotone functional.